St Mary the Virgin's Church, Chessington

 St Mary the Virgin's Church, Chessington is a Grade II listed building, in Church Lane, Chessington, in the Royal Borough of Kingston upon Thames within Greater London.
 It is in the Diocese of Guildford.
-It became a separate parish from St. John the Baptist, Old Malden, in 1939.
+It became a separate parish from St John the Baptist, Old Malden, in 1939.

 History

 The oldest part of the church is the Chancel and north wall, which dates from the twelfth century.
 The original Chapel of Ease in Chissendon is first mentioned in the Merton Priory Records of 1174 to 1189.
-The building was restored by Hesketh and re-opened in 1854.
-It was lengthened to create the west end, the shingle spire was added and the exterior covered with undressed flint.
-During the restoration, the date 1636 was found when the plaster ceiling was removed exposing the old chestnut roof.
-The Chancel Arch was built and the vestry added to the north.
-The square woodened framed windows were filled in and the early English arches and Early English lancet windows were restored.
+The building was restored by Hesketh and reopened in 1854.
+It was lengthened to create the west end, the shingle spire was added, and the exterior was covered with undressed flint.
+During the restoration, the date 1636 was found when the plaster ceiling was removed, exposing the old chestnut roof.
+The Chancel Arch was built, and the vestry was added to the north.
+The square woodened framed windows were filled in, and the early English arches and Early English lancet windows were restored.
 The south aisle was added in 1870 by Jackson.
-The beams in the chancel are probably medieval, while those in the nave are nineteenth century apart from the four nearest the chancel which are seventeenth century.
+The beams in the chancel are probably medieval, while those in the nave are nineteenth century apart from the four nearest the chancel, which are seventeenth century.
 The doorway in the north wall leading to the vestry is probably original and is fitted with a 14th-century wooden door that originally came from Winchester Cathedral.

 There are small crosses scratched into the stonework in the chancel by the priest's door and on the south wall, possibly by crusaders.
 Also in the chancel is a Nottingham alabaster Annunciation panel (c 1376), probably part of three panels.
-The moulded base of the font is 13th century.
+The moulded base of the font is 13th-century.
 There are eight bells in the spire, cast by John Warner & Sons in 1894.